airslate-ops/github-org-action-rotate-aws-secrets/README.md

 - Required: ***False***
 - Default: `access_key_id`
 - Description: Name of the secret for the Access Key ID.
 Setting this overrides the default.
+- Can be in repository secrets or in organization secrets or plaintext

 #### GITHUB_SECRET_KEY_NAME
 - Required: ***False***
 - Default: `secret_key_id`
 - Description: Name of the secret for the Secret Access Key ID.
 Setting this overrides the default.
+- Can be in repository secrets or in organization secrets or plaintext

 # Example
 ## Rotation every monday at 13:00 UTC